By Promod Puri

 In the confronting history of Sikhism, its followers and subsequent Gurus faced extreme challenges not only to survive but upkeep the spirit and message of their founder, Guru Nanak Dev.

 Khushwant Singh writes:

-When Guru Gobind Singh came on the horizon, which was in the climax of the militant struggles of the preceding Gurus, including the martyrdom of Guru Arjun Dev and execution of Guru Teg Bahadur, it was a noticeable emergence of the saint-soldier ideology in Sikhism.
+When Guru Gobind Singh came on the horizon, which was at the climax of the militant struggles of the preceding Gurus, including the martyrdom of Guru Arjun Dev and the execution of Guru Teg Bahadur, it was a noticeable emergence of the saint-soldier ideology in Sikhism.

 The 10th Guru Gobind Singh inherited this ideology from Guru Nanak’s emancipation from superstition and hypocrisy.
 Guru Angad’s campaign against drifting into asceticism and aimlessness in life.
 Guru Ram Das’ extension of the power and influence of the sect.
-Guru Arjan’s transformation of the community into a theocratic society by giving it a code, a capital, a treasury, and a chief in the person of the Guru.
-Guru Har Gobind gave it an organized army, finally the traumatic sacrifice in the execution of Guru Teg Bahadur.
+Guru Arjan transformation of the community into a theocratic society by giving it a code, capital, a treasury, and a chief in the person of the Guru.
+Guru Har Gobind gave it an organized army, and finally, the traumatic sacrifice in the execution of Guru Teg Bahadur.